-As the social media coordinator for Washington, DC’s local ABC station (WJLA), Kirsten covered a myriad of major local and national events — from the Las Vegas massacre to President Trump’s first State of the Union address.
+As the social media coordinator for Washington, DC’s local ABC station (WJLA), Kirsten covered a myriad of major local and national events — from the 2017 Las Vegas mass shooting to President Trump’s first State of the Union address.
 At WJLA, Kirsten led a successful social media strategy overhaul which brought the station to the #1 spot in its competitor set for social video views month-over-month.
-She also achieved 15 million average monthly reach on Facebook, grew WJLA’s Instagram audience by 35% and amped up the station’s Facebook Live presence.
+She also achieved an average monthly reach of 15 million on Facebook, grew WJLA’s Instagram audience by 33% and amped up the station’s Facebook Live presence.

 Check out some of her work below: